Around the Pond We Go

 3 Helpful / 1 Not

 Pros: Offers various playing conditions around river bed.
 Hilly with lots of trees on most holes.
+The course map is on the #1 hole, right side of tee.

 Cons: Grass tees, built around a duck pond so lots of water, quite often slippery because of irrigation.
 Hard to play on weekends because lots of people using park and walking paths.